BrianLusina/jtscripts/StringManipulation/Readme.md

 titleCase('THE WIND IN THE WILLOWS', 'The In') // should return: 'The Wind in the Willows' titleCase('the quick brown fox') // should return: 'The Quick Brown Fox'
 ```

+## Hashtag Generator

+The marketing team are spending way too much time typing in hashtags.
+Let's help them with out own Hashtag Generator!

+Here's the deal:

+If the final result is longer than 140 chars it must return false.
+If the input is a empty string it must return false.
+It must start with a hashtag (#).
+All words must have their first letter capitalized.
+Example Input to Output:

+" Hello there thanks for trying my Kata" => "#HelloThereThanksForTryingMyKata"

+" Hello World " => "#HelloWorld"

+> ALGORITHMS STRINGS